HumanSignal/label-studio-ml-backend/README.md

-Configs and boilerplates for Label Studio's Machine Learning backend.

 ## Quickstart

 1. Place your scripts for model training & inference inside root directory.
 Follow the [API guidelines](#api-guidelines) described bellow.
 You can put everything in a single file, or create 2 separate one say `my_training_module.py` and `my_inference_module.py`